 10. Keeping a trusted relationship with your customers

-Also try to maintain a balance regarding your ads and monetization.
-For example if your app was quite affordable at the beginning, changing the price into something more expensive may stir away your customers.
+Also, try to maintain a balance regarding your ads and monetization.
+For example, if your app was quite affordable at the beginning, changing the price to something more expensive may stir away your customers.
 And that goes for ads too.
-No one likes too many ads popping all the time into their screens.
+No one likes too many ads popping up all the time on their screens.

 Are you planning on creating an app for your business?
 What are the main goals of this app?
 Do you want it to improve your internal business systems or do you want to use it as a marketing tool?